 “Funding for my travel and accommodation meant I could stay over during the course.
 This gave me an evening to process what I learned and prepare for the next day.
 Most importantly, it allowed me to step away from my studio and consider things more, more focused time to think about my business.”

-Emma Kate Humphrey left teaching in North Yorkshire last year.
-She moved to St Mary’s on the Isles of Scilly in January to turn her passion into a business.
-In May she found a studio and opened Popplestone Studio, selling her buttons and jewellery.
+Emma Kate left teaching in North Yorkshire last year, to move to St Mary’s on the Isles of Scilly.
+In January she was fortunate to join established artists and designers at Phoenix Studios.
 Determined to make her craft into an income generating business, she attended a local business event.
 A timely encounter with Trish Peacock, the Skills Hub Connector for Scilly, enabled her to identify the skills she needed to launch her former hobby into a reliable money maker.

 “Trish was really helpful.
 We had a good talk and then she went away to do some research.
 She emailed me later with courses she felt would be best for me.
 I immediately gave her the thumbs-up.
 She sorted out the free course and funding for accommodation and travel to the mainland.”